element-foundation/construction-paper/construction-paper/Construction-Paper.md

 A spot trader, Anna, may choose to take a trading position between 2 to 4 weeks.
 Her analysis leads her to believe that BTC will increase in value by 10% at the end of the calendar month.
 She made the right call and hits her price target of $55,000, redeeming her PT for 4.033 BTC at a price of $55,000 per BTC.

 In concluding the trade, her total assets sum up to $221,815.
-Had she taken a BTC position instead of a eP:BTC position, her total asset sum would be a total of $220,000.
+If she had taken a BTC position instead of an eP:BTC position, her total asset sum would be a total of $220,000.
 By using PTs as her primary trading instrument, she gained an additional component of profitability in the form of fixed yield on top of her typical trading profits.

-## 2.2 Future Use Cases of Principal Tokens
+## 2.2 Building on top of the Element Protocol
 After the Element protocol has been released, a number of future structured products can be built on top of its foundation which may further drive demand for purchasing PTs.
-[Section 6](#6-future-of-the-element-protocol) covers the future of the Element Protocol and provides an in-depth description of the following structured products:
+[Section 6](#6-building-on-top-of-the-element-protocol) provides an in-depth look at some of the potential structured products that could be built on top of the Element Protocol:

 1. 1:1 Collateralized Loans
 2. Fixed Term Lending
 3. Yield Ladders

 ## 3. Yield Tokens
-The redemption value for a YT at the end of the defined term will be the average yield it has earned over the term on the principal it represents.
+The redemption value for a YT at the end of the defined term will be the average yield it has earned over the course of the term on the principal it represents.

 **Example:**
 - eY:yETH represents the yield gained on an ETH Yearn position listed at 25% APY.